aigc-apps/CogVideoX-Fun/README.md

 We will support quick pull-ups from different platforms, refer to [Quick Start](#quick-start).

 What's New:
+- Retrain the i2v model and add noise to increase the motion amplitude of the video.
+Upload the control model training code and control model. [ 2024.09.29 ]
 - Create code!
 Now supporting Windows and Linux.
 Supports 2b and 5b models.
 Supports video generation at any resolution from 256x256x49 to 1024x1024x49. [ 2024.09.18 ]

 Function：